 How a Plan Sponsor Processes Coverage Determination Requests

 For requests for benefits that do not involve exceptions, a plan sponsor must provide notice of its decision within 24 hours after receiving an expedited request or 72 hours after receiving a standard request.
 The initial notice may be provided orally so long as a written follow-up notice is mailed to the enrollee within 3 calendar days of the oral notification.

 For requests for benefits that involve exceptions, the adjudication timeframes do not begin until the enrollee's prescriber submits his or her supporting statement to the plan sponsor.
-For more information about exceptions, click on the exceptions link in the "Related Links" section below.
+For more information about exceptions, click on the link to "Exceptions" located on the left hand side of this page.

 For payment requests, including payment requests that involve exceptions, a plan sponsor must provide written notice of its decision (and make payment when appropriate) within 14 calendar days after receiving a request.

 If the plan sponsor's coverage determination is unfavorable, the decision will contain the information needed to file a request for redetermination with the plan sponsor.

 - Help with File Formats and Plug-Ins